nxjiang-jnx/ReFlux/README.md

 ## Overview

-ReFlux is a attack method for fine-tuning rectified flow based T2I diffusion models with focus on content safety and robustness evaluation.
-The project implements LoRA-based adaptation on Flux architecture with comprehensive evaluation methodologies for assessing model behavior under adversarial conditions.
+Official code for the CVPR 2026 findings paper.
+ReFlux is a attack method for light-weight fine-tuning rectified flow based T2I diffusion models with focus on content safety and robustness evaluation.
+The project implements LoRA-based probing on Flux, with comprehensive evaluation methodologies for assessing model behavior under adversarial conditions.

 ## Features